 - Feeling like the heart is fluttering, racing, or pounding (palpitations).

 - Feeling like the heart is beating unevenly.

-- Having chest pain (Reference angina Opens New Window).
+- Having chest pain ( angina ).

 Sometimes atrial fibrillation doesn't cause obvious symptoms.